A growing collection of “how-to” guides, by a variety of authors (including me). Click on a title to download a PDF.

 Public Architecture’s Open Space Strategy proposes to reconfigure San Francisco’s Folsom and Howard as two-way streets, while still accommodating intensive traffic.
 At the heart of the plan is a proposal to make Folsom more pedestrian-oriented, with generous sidewalks creating new spaces for a variety of outdoor activities and urban amenities.
 These generous sidewalks, or Sidewalk Plazas, would be installed incrementally, programmed with diverse public amenities, keyed to the particular conditions of SoMa’s varying uses.

-Since 2000, I have edited arcCA (Architecture California), the quarterly journal of the AIA California Council.
+From 2000 to 2012, I edited arcCA (Architecture California), the quarterly journal of the AIA California Council; I am currently Editor and Content Strategist for the Council.
 Other consulting projects for the AIACC have included the consolidation and editing of the Council’s Long Range Plan and the editing of A Century of California Architecture, a centennial history of the Division of the State Architect.

 Starkweather Bondy Architecture, LLP